pablofrommars/fsharp-notebook/README.md

 # fsharp-notebook README

-fsharp-notebook is a lightweight visualization tool to assist during data exploration and your analysis workflow.
+fsharp-notebook is a lightweight visualization tool to assist during data exploration and prototyping.
+In combination with [ionide](https://ionide.io), VSCode becomes a very capable F# IDE for data science.

 ![demo](demo.gif)